himmat362/Mini-Projects/README.md

-#Well, these are some of my Mini-Projects.
+#Well, these are some of my mini-mini projects.
 Not much, but still something.